 Fishing on the Lehigh River

 To enjoy the river at a slower pace, plan a day fishing in Lehigh Gorge!
 From the Francis E. Walter Dam to Sandy Run, you'll find waters stocked with trout in season, and whitewater rafting is discouraged north of White Haven to leave the fish undisturbed.
 Don't forget, anglers over 16 will need a fishing license from the Pennsylvania Fish and Boat Commission.
-For a guided experience, book a trip with local outfitters like Captain Joe's Fishing and Waterman Services.
+For a guided experience, book a trip with local outfitters like Captain Joe's Fishing and Waterman Services and Pocono Fly Fishing.

 Things to Do & Places to Stay Nearby